oasis-tcs/openc2-oc2ls/oc2ls.md

 | 1 | targets | Target.* | 1..n | Enumeration auto-generated from a Choice |

 ### 3.1.5 Imported Types
-Actuator profiles define the requirements for performing specific functions, and may if necessary define new language elements needed by those functions.
-Each actuator profile has a unique name that unambiguously identifies the *base schema* (Language subset) and the conformance requirements for that actuator type.
+Each Actuator profile defines a *base schema* - the subset of the OpenC2 language relevant in the context of specific actuator functions.
+Each profile has a unique name used to unambiguously identify the profile document (and it's base schema).

-An actuator profile does not necessarily use language elements other than those defined in this document.
-But if it does define additional types, they can be *imported* and used by types defined in this document.
-Type definitions are imported under a *namespace* to allow profiles to be developed independently and their definitions brought together into a single schema without risk of ambiguity or name collisions.
+In addition, a profile may define profile-specific types that are *imported* by its base schema.
+Type definitions are imported under a *namespace* to allow profiles to be developed independently and their definitions brought together into a single merged schema without risk of ambiguity or name collisions.
 A namespace consists of:

 * The unique name of the schema being imported
 * A short namespace identifier (**nsid**) assigned locally within the base schema to refer to the unique name

 In this document, type definitions are represented as tables and importing is a conceptual process.
 When using a schema language, importing is an actual process that takes a base schema and a set of imported schemas as inputs and produces a single merged schema as output.
-In both cases the base schema locally assigns a namespace identifier to each schema that it imports, and importing a schema means to prepend the namespace identifier to all type names defined in that schema.
+In both cases the base schema locally assigns a namespace identifier to each schema that it imports, and importing a schema means prepending the namespace identifier to all type names defined in that schema.

 Producers and Consumers MUST support the syntax defined by the merged schema, regardless of whether the implementation is based on conceptually merging tables from a set of documents or physically merging a set of schema files.